min2ha/ukwa-site/content/target/39353/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# WW1 Commemoration: Local Impact, Awareness & Learning for All

 The Aston History Group will deliver an interactive exhibition, produce a booklet, DVD, audio CD, deliver a concert of WW1 songs, drama and readings etc.